-- Accessibility- Is measured by the distance a bicycle facility is from a specified trip origin or destination, the ease by which this distance can be traveled by bicycle, and the extent to which all likely origins and destinations are served. - Directness- Studies have shown that most bicyclists will not even use the best bicycle facility if it increases the travel distance or trip time more than provided by less desirable alternatives.
+- Accessibility Is measured by the distance a bicycle facility is from a specified trip origin or destination, the ease by which this distance can be traveled by bicycle, and the extent to which all likely origins and destinations are served. - Directness- Studies have shown that most bicyclists may not choose the best bicycle facility if it increases the travel distance or trip time appreciably, compared to more direct roads without cycling accommodations more than provided by less desirable alternatives.
 Therefore, even the novice bicyclist routes should still be reasonably direct.
 The ratio of the directness to comfort/perceived safety involved in this tradeoff will vary depending on the characteristics of the bicycle facility. - Continuity- The proposed network should have as few missing links as possible.
-If gaps exist, they should not include traffic environments which are unpleasant or threatening to novice cyclists, such as high-volume or high-speed motor vehicle traffic with narrow outside lines. - Route Attractiveness Incorporates such factors as separation from motor traffic, visual aesthetics, and the real or perceived threat of personal safety along the facility. - Low Conflict- The route should present few conflicts between bicyclists and motor vehicle operators. - Cost The cost to both establish and maintain the system.
+If gaps exist, they should not include traffic environments which are unpleasant or threatening to novice cyclists, such as high-volume or high-speed motor vehicle traffic with narrow outside lines. - Route Attractiveness Incorporates such factors as separation from motor traffic, visual aesthetics, and the real or perceived threat of personal safety along the facility. - Low Conflict The route should be chosen to minimize conflicts between bicyclists and motor vehicle operators.

-• Ease of Implementation- The ease of difficulty in implementing proposed changes depends on available space and existing traffic operations.
+- Cost The cost to both establish and maintain the system. - Ease of Implementation The ease of difficulty in implementing proposed changes depends on available space and existing traffic operations.